mvolkmann/blog/src/flutter.md

 If the iOS Simulator is running, the app will run there.
 If an Android emulator is running, the app will run there.
 Otherwise it will run in the Chrome web browser.
+This will take about 1.5 minutes to start the first time it is run and about 10 seconds after that.
+But typically the app will remain running and changes will be deployed with hot reload nearly instantly.

 The default app renders a header that displays an app title, some text, a number, and a button in the lower-right